 Smoke detectors are a lot like income taxes: You need to deal with them once a year, not a whole lot of people understand them, and issues with either can be particularly, well, alarming.
 These unsung heroes of home safety and security tend to be forgotten until they draw attention to themselves or, far worse, fail to function in an emergency.

-- BEST VALUE: Kidde Smoke Detector Alarm
+- BEST BANG FOR THE BUCK: Kidde Smoke Detector Alarm

 Types of Smoke Detectors